 WHEN IS IT SAFE TO HAVE A POSTNATAL MASSAGE?

 As the body needs to heal and adjust to physiological and hormonal changes, it is recommended to wait six weeks before having a massage.
 However, this depends very much on the individual; as with pregnancy and childbirth, recovery time differs.
-If in doubt as to whether it is too early to have a massage, it is good idea to ask your midwife and massage therapist for advice.
+If in doubt, please consult your midwife or GP for advice.

 FINDING THE RIGHT TREATMENT FOR YOU

-We recommend that you complete our free health assessment form and a member of the team will contact you to book your massage appointment with the most appropriate massage therapist.
+Please do contact us to discuss your requirements and find the most appropriate massage therapist.
 You can consult our Postnatal Massage fees here.
 If you wish to make an appointment, you can book online or by calling us on 020 8789 3881.
 A 10% discount is available on block Postnatal Massage bookings.